inria-UFF/BaPCodVRPSolver.jl/README.md

 If the BaPCod shared library you have does not work for you, or you do not have one, you can produce it in the following way.

 Download BaPCod source code on its [web-page](https://bapcod.math.u-bordeaux.fr/).
-Then request the RCSP (resource constrained shortest path) compiled library from Ruslan(point)Sadykov(at)inria(point)fr.
-Please specify your OS in your request.
-Install BaPCod together with the RCSP library using installation instructions in the [BaPCod user guide](https://bapcod.math.u-bordeaux.fr/#userguide).
+You need an e-mail address from an academic institution for this.
+Then, install BaPCod using installation instructions in the [BaPCod user guide](https://bapcod.math.u-bordeaux.fr/#userguide).

 Then run the following command from the folder you have installed BaPCod